vim-scripts/ctrlp-funky/README.md

 ctrlp-funky
 ============

 This is a ctrlp.vim extension and it picks out functions currently being edited file without ctags.
-It just searches function definition or equivalent of it, therefore some languages abstraction aren't accurate because of hard to parse.
+It just searches function definitions or equivalent, therefore some languages abstraction aren't accurate because of hard to parse.

-One of the advantages of this plugin is you needn't generate tags file.
+One of the advantages of this plugin is you needn't to generate tags file.

 ![ctrlp-funky][1]

 This supports following filetypes:
-* c++
+* c/c++
 * chef
 * java
 * javascript